NoumanS-20/break_noumanshafique_RA2311042010047/README.md

 Fintech

-Problem Statement:

-India as a country has a tax disparity which
+Problem Statement: Navigating India's tax landscape is challenging due to complex regulations and frequent changes, leading to confusion and penalties for individuals and small businesses.